PatchMyPCTeam/Community-Scripts/Uninstall/Pre-Uninstall/Uninstall-Software/readme.md

 ```

 ### -WindowsInstaller
-Specify a value between 1, 0, or $null, to use as an additional criteria when trying to find installed software.
+Specify a value between 1 and 0 to use as an additional criteria when trying to find installed software.

 If WindowsInstaller registry value has a data of 1, it generally means software was installed from MSI.

-If 0 or null, generally means was installed from EXE.
+Omitting the parameter entirely or specify a value of 0 generally means software was installed from EXE

 This is useful to be more specific about software titles you want to uninstall.